115 five-star Google reviews MFAA members · MFPA designated Confidential separation finance

 Do I need Consent Orders in place before I can refinance?

 Not always.
 Some lenders will proceed with a refinance based on a separation agreement or Binding Financial Agreement, while others require Consent Orders to be finalised first.
 The exact requirement depends on the lender and the specifics of your situation.
-This is one of the most important reasons to involve a broker early - we can identify the lenders whose process aligns with your legal timeline rather than creating unnecessary delays.
+This is one of the most important reasons to involve a broker early.
+We can identify the lenders whose process aligns with your legal timeline rather than creating unnecessary delays.

 What is a partner buyout and how does it work?